retooth2/xenharmlib/doc/quickstart.rst

     UpDownNoteScale([B0, D1, F#1, A1], 12-EDO)

-Scales support rotation which can be useful if you want to explore different ways to play a chord or alter the mode of a scale.
+Scales support rotation, which can be useful if you want to explore different ways to play a chord or alter the mode of a scale.

 .. testcode::